hillonyechekwa/hillz/src/content/posts/how-important-is-it-to-have-web5.md

 ---
 title: "How important is it to have web5"
-summary: "Web5 although not done yet might be a pivotal to the future of the web.
-I share a few thoughts."
+summary: "I share a few thoughts on the future of web5."
 tags:
     - web5
     - programming